kdgregory/example-lambda-java/README.md

   name must be unique in all of AWS; I recommend an inverse-hostname such as `com-mycompany-lambdaphoto`.
 * `VPC_ID` and `SUBNET_IDS` are used to deploy the load balancer; the latter is a comma-separated list of public subnets within the VPC (eg: `subnet-123456,subnet-789012`).
-* `DNS_DOMAIN`, `HOSTNAME`, and `ACM_CERT_ARN` are optional parameters used to configure a custom hostname for the CloudFront distribution.
-You must provide all three parameters, and `DNS_DOMAIN` must correspond to a Route53 hosted zone assigned to the invoking account.
+* `HOSTNAME`, `DNS_DOMAIN`, and `ACM_CERT_ARN` are optional parameters used to configure a custom hostname for the CloudFront distribution.
+See below for more information.

 When you run the script, it first builds the project, then creates the buckets and copies the deployment bundles and static content into them; you'll see various messages as this happens.